Marjorie Taylor Greene's candidacy challenged at hearing - NewsBreak

 In fact, the challenge to Greene's eligibility to run for reelection was filed by five voters who live in her district, and the procedure for such a challenge is outlined in Georgia law.

-The law says any voter who's eligible to vote for a candidate can challenge that candidate's qualifications by filing a written complaint.
+The law says any voter who's eligible to vote for a candidate can challenge that candidate's qualifications by filing a written complaint with the secretary of state within two weeks after the deadline for qualifying.
 The secretary of state then has to request a hearing before an administrative law judge.

 Raffensperger and Kemp both attracted Trump’s wrath shortly after the 2020 election when they refused to take steps to overturn Trump’s narrow loss in the state.